Creative Subtitle Saying "Education to End Racism"

-“Cultural Intervention” is an active view of society reflected upon the constitution, while looking at the constitution through the lens of “race.”
-The constitution is the one thing that effects ALL persons in this country, unequally.
-From its creation inequality based on race, gender, and class were given place to thrive as it governed the lives of its people.
-Our constitution is the social datum point and common denominator for definition of what it means to be American, but on
+Using the Constitution as a backdrop, “Cultural Intervention” is an active view of society through the lens of “race.”
+The Constitution is the one thing that affects ALL persons in this country, unequally.
+From its creation inequality based on race, gender, and class was given a place to thrive as it governed the lives and culture of its people.
+Our constitution is the social datum point and common denominator for the definition of what it means to be American, but on

-many fronts, it fails to appropriate and exercise what it means to be human.
+many fronts it fails to appropriate what it means to be human.

-This is a class on Race Relations as viewed through the eyes of our constitution.
-We find by exposing the painful and sometimes very ugly truth surrounding the constitution that people become enlightened and are empowered to strive for equality, better living, and accountable citizenship, for all persons.
-Looking at the constitution through the lens of “race,” what will we find?
+We find by exposing the painful and sometimes undesirable truth surrounding the constitution, that people become enlightened and empowered to strive for equality, better living, and accountable citizenship, for all persons.

-Review historic intentions and learn to projection them forward to current day living.
+Review historic intentions and learn to project them forward to current-day living.

-Review the Preamble, constitution, and amendments while debating their meaning as opposed to the application and enforcement.
+Review the Preamble, constitution, and amendments while debating their meaning as opposed to their enforcement.

-Discover and ignite your citizenship, its rights and responsibilities, and the equal citizenship of others.
+Discover and ignite your citizenship, your rights and responsibilities, and the equal citizenship of others.

 CULTURAL RECONCILIATION (SPRING 2023):

-Reconciliation is a long word with even longer meaning, particularly when used within context of race relations in the United States.
+Reconciliation is a long word with an even longer meaning, particularly when used within the context of race relations in the United States.
 What is reconciliation?
-Contemporarily, reparations has become a popular word in the discussion of righting the wrongs of United States History.
-However, without dissection of what reparations are, we seem torn not only regarding its meaning, but more importantly the application.
+Contemporarily, the word reparations has become very popular as part of the discussion of righting the wrongs of United States History.
+However, without a dissection and definition of what reparations are and are not, we remain torn not only regarding meaning but more importantly the application.

 What are reparations without monetary or physical attachment?